Samina Ali

 Angela Pneuman

-Angela Pneuman is the author of the novel Lay It on My Heart and the short story collection Home Remedies.
-Her fiction has appeared in The Best American Short Stories, Iowa Review, New England Review, Ploughshares, and The Los Angeles Review.
-She is a contributor to Salon, The Believer, and The Rumpus.
-She received an MFA in writing from Indiana University and a PhD in English from the State University of New York at Albany.
+Angela Pneuman has taught creative writing at Stanford, Indiana University, SUNY Albany, and in the MFA program at Sarah Lawrence College.
+She is the author of Lay It on My Heart and Home Remedies, and her fiction has appeared in The Best American Short Stories, Glimmer Train, The Virginia Quarterly Review, New England Review, and Ploughshares.
+She contributes to Salon, The Believer, and The Rumpus.
+Pneuman directs the Napa Valley Writers' Conference.
+She was a Stegner Fellow at Stanford and received a PhD in English from SUNY Albany.

 Stephanie Reents